boxboat/dockhand-secrets-operator/docs/content/usage/getting-started.md

 helm install --namespace dockhand-secrets-operator dockhand/dockhand-secrets-operator
 ```

-## Add DockhandSecretsProfile
+## Add Dockhand Profile
 Once the operator is installed, you will need to give it access to the Secrets Manager(s) that you want to use on the cluster.
-This is accomplished by creating a `DockhandSecretsProfile`.
+This is accomplished by creating a `Profile`.
 See [core-concepts](/usage/core-concepts)

-## Add DockhandSecrets
+## Add Dockhand Secrets
-Start adding `DockhandSecrets` to your deployment manifests!
+Start adding Dockhand `Secrets` to your deployment manifests!
 See [core-concepts](/usage/core-concepts)